bigcommerce/dev-docs/docs/api-docs/building-checkouts/checkout-consignment.md

       }
     ]
   }
-]

 ```

 [![Open in Request Runner](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Open-Request-Runner.svg)](https://developer.bigcommerce.com/api-reference/store-management/checkouts/checkout-consignments/checkoutsconsignmentsbycheckoutidpost#requestrunner)

 ## Updating a consignment

-Before updating a consignment, you will need the checkoutID and the consignmentID.
+Before updating a consignment, you need the checkoutID and the consignmentID.
 You can find the consignmentID in the consignment object displayed in the response generated in step 1.
 The checkoutID is the same as the Cart ID.

 2. To update a consignment to a checkout, assign a shipping option by sending a PUT request to update the consignment’s `shipping_option_id` with the `available_shipping_options` returned from step 1.